Introduction

 Situations where Amyvid may be the better fit

-- Amyvid's short uptake (30-50 min) and simple grayscale reading make it practical when you need an efficient, same-day PET slot for basic diagnostic workup.
+- Amyvid's short uptake (30-50 min) and simple grayscale reading make it practical for efficient, same-day PET slots in basic diagnostic workups.

-- Example: A PCP or general neurologist wants to clarify if early memory concerns or atypical depression might have underlying amyloid pathology - but no plan for anti-amyloid therapy yet.
+- Example: A PCP or general neurologist wants to clarify if early memory concerns or atypical depression might involve amyloid pathology, without plans for anti-amyloid therapy.

 - Atypical dementias where the question is binary

-- A straightforward Amyvid scan is clean and simple for a referring doctor to interpret with a good radiology report.
+- A straightforward Amyvid scan provides a clean and simple interpretation for a referring doctor, supplemented by a good radiology report.

 - Limited PET radiopharmacy availability

-- Some regions only have florbetapir consistently manufactured - so your choice is driven by what's reliably deliverable same-day or next-day.
+- Some regions only have reliable florbetapir manufacturing - influencing choice by availability for same-day or next-day delivery.

-- This favors Amyvid for smaller hospitals or centers that do not do frequent repeat scans.
+- This favors Amyvid for smaller hospitals or centers that do not perform frequent repeat scans.

 - Patients unlikely to be eligible for high-cost monoclonal therapy

-- Frail older patients, significant comorbidities, or no insurance coverage for expensive biologics - here the scan answers the diagnostic question, but there's no plan for serial monitoring.
+- Frail older patients, significant comorbidities, or lack of insurance coverage for expensive biologics - here, the scan answers the diagnostic question without plans for serial monitoring.

 Situations where Vizamyl may be the better fit